databricks/databricks-repos-proxy/READ_ME_MIGRATION_GUIDE.md

 # Git Proxy Update Guide
 ## Background
 This update is required to maintain compatibility with various Git providers and support new git features such as sparse checkout and rebase merge.
 We have deprecated versions below v0.0.20 as of Aug 31, 2023, and they no longer function after this date.
 It's crucial to apply this update to continue using the git proxy and take advantage of the new features.
+Also, there are no architecture changes in this update, and as a result, no additional security review is required.
+This instruction is specifically intended for users who already have Git Proxy enabled and are looking to perform a zero downtime migration.

 ## What's Changed
 Here are the Git Proxy improvements in v0.0.20: